jakemckenzie/terminaldotdeal/README.md

 ## Why gRPC?

 [Terminal.shop](https://github.com/terminaldotshop) is cool.
 I like everyone involved there and I wanted to make something like what they made with a twist.
 I've implemented REST APIs before but never implemented a gRPC API with protobufs.
-This was mostly a learning experience for myself. gRPC may be overkill but [I liked this video a lot](https://www.youtube.com/watch?v=XpunFFS-n8I) so this is why I'm choosing gRPC.
+This is mostly a learning experience for myself. gRPC may be overkill but [I liked this video a lot](https://www.youtube.com/watch?v=XpunFFS-n8I) so this is why I'm choosing gRPC.

 [gRPC seems very simple to implement in golang](https://grpc.io/docs/languages/go/basics/) and it's performant, so why not?